Fuck ICE

 ICE IS terrorism

-I saw things that made me question if this whole thing was orchestrated.
+I saw things that made me question if perhaps this whole thing may have been orchestrated.
 For example, I was there when the protestors decided to take to the 101 freeway.
-There were five cop cars (with cops) stationed at that on-ramp, but they didn’t stop anyone.
-Didn’t say anything to anyone, they just let them pass and go straight on to the freeway.
-So, shortly after, I went with them, thinking the whole time someone was going to club me in the back of my head with a billy club, but the cops didn’t seem to care.
-Here’s a pic of when the first people started down the on-ramp.
+There were five police cars (with police) stationed at that on-ramp, but they didn’t stop anyone.
+At first, a few brave souls meandered down the on-ramp, testing the waters.
+The police didn’t say anything to anyone; they just let them pass and go straight on to the freeway.
+So, shortly after, I went with them, thinking the whole time someone was going to hit me on the back of my head with a billy club, but the officers didn’t seem to care.
+Here’s a pic, shortly after the first few people walked down the on-ramp, and soon after, the crowd followed.
 Note the cops stationed at the top left.

 It wasn’t a mad rush at first.
 Just a trickle of brave souls.
 The police did not interfere.
 Then everyone followed.

 I get that they were outnumbered and, probably for their own safety, did nothing…maybe.
-But in another instance, where a police car was being blocked by protestors on a surface street, the blockade of cops came rushing in, using their nightsticks and rubber bullets to get the protestors to clear the way for the vehicle, and they were outnumbered there too.
-This is when I was sure I was going to be shot by the police because one yelled “THAT ONE” to the cop wielding the rubber bullet gun who turned and took aim right at me.
-I wasn’t obstructing anything, Fuckers!
+But in another instance, where a police car was being blocked by protestors on a surface street, a nearby blockade of police officers came rushing in, using their nightsticks and rubber bullets to get the protestors to clear the way for the vehicles, and they were outnumbered there too.
+At this point, I was sure I was going to be shot because one police officer, who was wielding a night stick and engaging people with it near me, yelled “THAT ONE” to the cop with the rubber bullet gun who then turned and took aim right at me.
+I wasn’t obstructing anything, asshole!

 Protesters obstruct police cars before cops quickly move in with batons and non-lethal weapons